jenkinsci/groovy-events-listener-plugin/.github/ISSUE_TEMPLATE.md

 - [ ] What log messages do you receive, when you press the "Test Connection" button?
 - [ ] Have you followed the [troubleshooting section on the plugin page](https://github.com/jenkinsci/poll-mailbox-trigger-plugin#troubleshooting)?

-If there's not enough information still, we can try [setting up a LogRecorder for the Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Logging) (the logger package name will be something like "org.jenkinsci.plugins.pollmailboxtrigger")
+If you're feeling ambitious, you can also try [setting up a LogRecorder for the Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Logging) (the logger package name will be something like "org.jenkinsci.plugins.pollmailboxtrigger").
+This may provide extra insight into why your issue is occurring.